taxisuper/frontend/readme.md

 ##### Do the following:

-* Change the initial state from a single number (the counter) to a an empty object, in anticipation of a tweet
+* Change the initial state from a single number (the counter) to `null`, in anticipation of a tweet
 * Dispatch an action with type `'TWEET_RECEIVED'` containing the tweet data
 * Make the reducer return the received tweet as the new state
 * Make sure the component is rendered each time the state is updated
+* Note: your Tweet component should handle the initial state case

 Now you should still see the tweet on the page, but you should feel warm and fuzzy inside knowing that you've done it all according to protocol, Redux style!